A sadness that doesn’t go away. Activities devoid of pleasure. Persisting fatigue even when you get sleep.

 Depression self-tests

 Below is a link to a self-test for depressive symptoms.
 This is meant to help you learn the manifestations of depression.
-This is not for diagnostic purposes.
+This isn't for diagnostic purposes.
 Please do not use this tool to treat yourself.
 Remember, self or peer prescribing is expressly prohibited and may lead to termination from training as well as legal repercussions.
 Please come talk with RWBC, a friend, your mentor or others and get help, don’t treat yourself.

 Ways to address depression.
 Here are some basic guidelines: